Eroica-cpp/uwhpsc/notes/homeworks.rst

  * Homework 5: Wednesday of Week 8, May 22
  * Homework 6: Wednesday of Week 9, May 29

-There will be a "final project" due on Thursday June 6.
-This will count twice as much as a homework (20 points) and will be similar in spirit but longer and tying together several things from the quarter into a more interesting computing assignment.
+There will be a "final project" tentatively due on Wednesday, June 12.
+This will count twice as much as a homework and will be similar in spirit but longer and tying together several things from the quarter into a more interesting computing assignment.